Video game crash of 1983: Impact on third-party software development

 Initially, Nintendo was the only developer for the Famicom.
 Under pressure from Namco and Hudson Soft, it opened the Famicom to third-party development, but instituted a license fee of 30% per game cartridge for these third-parties to develop games, a system used by console manufacturers to this day.
 Nintendo maintained strict manufacturing control and requiring payment in full before manufacturing.
 Cartridges could not be returned to Nintendo, so publishers assumed all the financial risk of selling all units ordered.
 Nintendo limited most third-party publishers to only five games per year on its systems (some companies tried to get around this by creating additional company labels like Konami's Ultra Games label).
 Nintendo ultimately dropped this rule by 1993, after the release of the successor Super Nintendo Entertainment System.
 Nintendo's all-encompassing oversight of the creation of Famicom cartridges led to the manufacture of bootleg cartridges in Asian regions.
 Outside of Japan, Nintendo placed its Nintendo Seal of Quality on all licensed games released for the system to try to promote authenticity and detract from bootleg sales, but failed to make significant traction to stalling these sales.

 As Nintendo prepared to release the Famicom in the United States, it wanted to avoid both the bootleg problem it had in Asia as well as the mistakes that led up to the 1983 crash.
 The company created the proprietary 10NES system, a lockout chip which was designed to prevent cartridges made without the chip from being played on the NES.
 The 10NES lockout was not perfect, as later in the NES' lifecycle methods were found to bypass it, but it did sufficiently allow Nintendo to strengthen its publishing control to avoid the mistakes Atari had made and initially prevent bootleg cartridges in the Western markets.
 These strict licensing measures backfired somewhat after Nintendo was accused of monopolistic behavior.
-In the long run, this pushed many western third-party publishers such as Electronic Arts away from Nintendo consoles and supported competing consoles such as the Sega Genesis or Sony PlayStation.
+In the long run, this pushed many western third-party publishers such as Electronic Arts away from Nintendo consoles and supported competing consoles such as the Sega Genesis or PlayStation.
 Most of the Nintendo platform-control measures were adopted by later console manufacturers such as Sega, Sony, and Microsoft, although not as stringently.